-What are the most important security awareness training topics?
+What are the most important security awareness training topics in 2024?

-We've listed the most relevant cyber security awareness training for employees in 2020:
+Here is usecure's list of the most relevant cyber security awareness training topics for employees in 2024:

 1. Phishing Attacks